Prof. Richard Abels

 HONORS AND AWARD

-The U.S. Naval Academy’s Excellence in Teaching Award (1991)
+The U.S. Naval Academy’s Civilian Teaching Excellence Award (1991)

 National Endowment for the Humanities Grant: "Teaching Ethics in the Humanities Core at USNA" (1993-1994)